Lewis & ClarkCollege of Arts & Sciences

 The choral music program at Lewis & Clark seeks to provide students with high-level choral singing experiences that enhance their understanding of vocal technique, choral methods, and music history through performing literature from many stylistic periods and countries.
 Best of all, the students who comprise the choral program are energetic, dedicated, and enthusiastic, and have a wonderful time singing together.

-Student vocalists have the opportunity to study voice privately, take part in opera and musical theater workshops and performances, and take courses in vocal pedagogy and vocal literature.
-Students may major in vocal performance or participate actively in these opportunities while majoring in other areas of study.
-Regardless of whether they plan to major in music, there are music scholarships available for singers.
+Student vocalists, regardless of major, have the opportunity to study voice privately, take part in opera and musical theater workshops and performances, and take courses in vocal pedagogy and vocal literature.
+There are music scholarships available for singers.
 Please see the scholarship page for more information.

 Orchestra

-Full orchestra of strings, winds, brass, and percussion performing works from the standard orchestral and concerto literature, with concert programs including large-scale works for orchestra and choir.
-Two local performances per semester, with the possibility of touring.
-Principal positions assigned by audition.
-Student concerto soloist chosen from orchestra ranks or piano studios by competition late in fall semester.
+Full orchestra of strings, winds, brass, and percussion performing works from the standard orchestral literature as well as modern repertoire, with concert programs including symphonies, concertos, and large-scale works for orchestra and choir.

 Prerequisite: None.